Heart of a Book

 This Books book offers webgpu and graphics and compute and ray-tracing content that will transform your understanding of webgpu.
 Foundations of Graphics & Compute: Volume 5: Ray-Tracing has been praised by critics and readers alike for its webgpu, graphics, compute.

-The award-winning author brings years of experience to this Books work, making it essential reading for anyone interested in webgpu or graphics or compute or ray-tracing.
+The award-winning author brings a fresh perspective to this Books work, making it essential reading for anyone interested in webgpu or graphics or compute or ray-tracing.

 Buy Now on Amazon